 Lee came back to set up J.T.
-Compher's goal for the U.S., but another moment of indiscipline from Clayton Keller gave the Latvians yet another power play chance, duly taken by Oskars Cibulskis on a rebound after Jimmy Howard blocked Miks Indrasis' initial shot.
+Compher's goal for the U.S., but another moment of indiscipline from Clayton Keller gave the Latvians yet another power play chance, duly taken by Oskars Cibulskis on a rebound after Connor Hellebuyck blocked Miks Indrasis' initial shot.

 Nick Bjugstad pulled one back again and Johnny Gaudreau equalized for the U.S. before the end of the second period with his fourth of the tournament.

-Copp and Larkin's goals then ensured the U.S. stretched its winning run to four games, following its surprise 2-1 defeat to co-host Germany.
+Andrew Copp's and Dylan Larkin's goals then ensured the U.S. stretched its winning run to four games, following its surprise defeat to co-host Germany.

-Markus Hannikainen scored the winner for Finland to beat Norway 3-2 in Paris, where two-time champion Canada faces Switzerland later in Group B.
+Belarus defeated Slovenia 5-2 for its first win of the tournament in Paris, where Markus Hannikainen scored the winner for Finland to beat Norway 3-2 to go fourth in Group B.